jcodybaker/esp32-bthome/README.md

 # BTHome ESP IDF Implementation

 A C library for encoding and decoding BTHome protocol advertisements on ESP32 devices.
-BTHome is a BLE advertising format for broadcasting sensor data from IoT devices.
+[BTHome](https://bthome.io) is a BLE advertising format for broadcasting sensor data from IoT devices.

+## Note
+This code was partially built with Claude.ai.
+I have reviewed the code and verified it works, but it comes without warranty.

 ## Usage